Tag Archives: Alexander Skarsgård

 The Kill Team (2019), Alexander Skarsgard, A24

-From writer / director Dan Krauss, in new based on a true story action / thriller The Kill Team, Nat Wolff is Andrew Briggman, a young American soldier in Afghanistan.
+From writer/director Dan Krauss, the new based on a true story action/thriller The Kill Team has Nat Wolff as Andrew Briggman, a young American soldier in Afghanistan.

-I’m tuning in to see Wolff’s character hopefully make it out alive.
+I’m watching to see Wolff’s character hopefully make it out alive.
 I also can’t wait to see Skarsgård in his role.
-I don’t remember having seen him playing a villainous character before and I like it.
+I don’t remember having seen him playing a villainous character before, but I like it.

 Adam Long, Jonathan Whitesell, Brian Marc, Osy Ikhile, Rob Morrow, Anna Francolini, Oliver Ritchie and Edd Campbell Bird also star.